ThrowJojo/react-native-package-name/README.md

 # react-native-package-name

-I was making something and thought it would be handy to be able to get a project's package name in Android to be able to link to the app's page for reviews/sharing.
+A library to get a project's package name in Android so you can link to the app's Play Store listing page for reviews/sharing.
 If this module is used in iOS it will get the Bundle Identifier string instead.

 ## Getting started